 We have several options that we use.
 Now, keep in mind that you shouldn’t take this as legal advice (and we’re not creating an attorney-client relationship here).
 Because every case is different, we’ve used a number of different tactics depending on the situation.
 Here are some of those:

 1. SUE THE OTHER DRIVER.
-Once the lawsuit is filed, your attorney will send a request for disclosure, and when the other side responds to that request, they will have to disclose the policy limits and give your lawyer a copy of the policy.
+Once the lawsuit is filed, the parties are obligated to exchange initial disclosures, and as part of that, they will have to disclose the policy limits and give your lawyer a copy of the policy.
 Now you might be asking, “Isn’t that drastic just to get the policy limits?”
 I don’t think so.
 It’s my experience that if the insurance adjuster is already giving you a hard time about just telling you the policy limits, they’ll give you a hard time when it comes to valuing the claim.
 In those cases, negotiating with the adjuster is a waste of time.
 Save yourself the time and the effort, and get the lawsuit going.
 This is probably the route we use 90% of the time in this situation.
 (As an aside, the ability to get the limits in a lawsuit is one of the reasons this insurance company tactic drives me crazy.
 They all know that the information isn’t a secret and that we can get it once a suit is filed.
 Why the need to play games about it?)

 2. SEND A DEMAND FOR THE POLICY LIMITS INCLUDING A REQUEST FOR PROOF OF THE LIMITS.
 For legal reasons beyond the scope of this post, when you make an offer to settle a claim for an amount within the other driver’s policy limits, it puts pressure on the insurance company to try and resolve the claim.
 One way to try to smoke out the policy limits is to prepare a demand package and offer to settle for the limits if they provide proof of the limits and that the other driver is “judgment proof” — meaning they don’t have any assets that they’d be able to use to pay any judgments against them.